emelie-nilsson/Milstone-project1/README.md

 3. Choose **HTTPS** followed by **Open with GitHub Desktop**.
 4. Click **Choose** and navigate to a local directory where you want to clone the repository.
 5. Click **Clone**

+### How to fork the repository
+1. From the list of repositories, click the repository you want to fork.
+2. Click on the **Fork** button in upper right hand corner.

 ## Credits
 ### Code